-Recently, a truly poor article came out stating that working parents weren’t as good latter.
+Recently, a truly poor article came out stating that working parents weren’t as good.
 This is simply not true.
 In fact, a study conducted by Harvard Business School actually trumpeted the benefit of parents who worked outside the home, finding that children of working parents were more likely to become self-sufficient themselves.

 4. Does parenting get any easier?

 The short answer: No. It just becomes different.
 While you might be longing to get out of the no-sleep infant stage, you realize that as your children grow, so do the problems that they have.
 It never really does get easier, but there is a silver lining.
 You will get better.
-You and your spouse will learn and grow, and the situations that you found challenging will soon become second-nature.
+You and your spouse will learn and grow, and the situations you found challenging will soon become second nature.

 5. When can I start drinking?

-Breastfeeding is a different story.
+Drinking while breastfeeding is a different story.
 However, new mothers should air on the side of caution.
 Alcohol consumption is absorbed into your milk the same way that it is in your blood.
 This could cause developmental issues and other problems with your baby.
 The safest way to steer clear of any issues is to wait until your child is completely independent from breast milk before partaking.

 Share with us some of the questions about parenting you that were afraid to ask!